-National Oceanic and Atmospheric Association (NOAA)/National Ocean Service (NOS)/National Centers for Coastal Ocean Science (NCCOS)/Center for Coastal Monitoring and Assessment (CCMA)/Biogeography Branch, 201306, Baseline assessment of the benthic communities of the Flower Garden Banks (NODC Accession 0104344): NOAA's Ocean Service, National Centers for Coastal Ocean Science (NCCOS), Silver Spring, MD.
+National Oceanic and Atmospheric Association (NOAA)/National Ocean Service (NOS)/National Centers for Coastal Ocean Science (NCCOS)/Center for Coastal Monitoring and Assessment (CCMA)/Biogeography Branch, 201306, Baseline assessment of the fish and benthic communities of the Flower Garden Banks (NODC Accession 0118358): NOAA's Ocean Service, National Centers for Coastal Ocean Science (NCCOS), Silver Spring, MD.

 Horizontal positions are specified in geographic coordinates, that is, latitude and longitude.
 Latitudes are given to the nearest 0.00001.
 Longitudes are given to the nearest 0.00001.
 Latitude and longitude values are specified in Decimal degrees.